chekeAditya/Android-Interview-Question/Random_Question/Readme.md

                 If their is a consistent or frequent communication between some client and the service e.g Streaming service.

     - Broadcast Receivers
-        - Braodcase receiver is nothing but basically it's a listener which is will listen all the events happened into the application ( here events are Battery low, incomming call, incomming sms, wifi-availability etc ) as we got these event as a Intent so when device matches the event will triggered the events.
+        - Broadcast receiver is nothing but basically it's a listener which will listen all the events happened into the application ( here events are Battery low, incomming call, incomming sms, wifi-availability etc ) as we got these event as a Intent so when device matches the event will triggered the events.
 Broadcast Receiver should register in the Manifest to listen this event's and its registered properly then it will respond properly through intent.
-        -
+    - Content Providers
         1. Content Providers:- An object used to work with data via content providers. your application can share data with other applicatoins.
 Content provider have the SQL lite database and it's work on this.
         2. :- Perform an action in response to a message from some other component.
 Broadcast receiver fires and intent and says this thing comes us.

-- What is fragment?
+- What is fragment

     Android Fragment is **the part of activity**, it is also known as sub-activity.
 There can be more than one fragment in an activity.
 Fragments represent multiple screen inside one activity.
 Android fragment lifecycle is affected by activity lifecycle because fragments are included in activity.

-- What's the difference between commit() and commitNow()?
+- What's the difference between commit() and commitNow()

     Like commit but allows the commit to be executed after an activity state is saved.
 But it's dangerous as the commit can be lost if acitivty needs to be restored later from it's state.